jtskxx/JETSKI-QUBIC-POOL/README.md

 <br>

 ### **2️⃣ Download the Miner**
-Go to https://download.jetskipool.ai/ to get the appropriate miner

 > [!NOTE]
 > PPLNS mining is currently recommended if you're using only one CPU or GPU.